 Over the years we’ve moved a fair number of turtles and dodged others successfully.
 When one of our daughters was small, we also had to stop for woolly bears and carry them to safety -- again not contradicting their stated direction.

 Another little resolution involves not raising one’s voice to one’s dog.
 It happens, of course, but it’s silly.
 A pet columnist once pointed out how ludicrous it is to yell at an animal who can hear a potato chip fall on a carpet from two rooms away.
 Indeed.
-But when Tracer’s head is in the dishwasher, it’s
+But when Tracer’s head is in the dishwasher, it’s hard to speak softly.

 Not so little is the resolution to stop yelling at the computer.
 That one might last an hour or two.
 When it doesn’t come on quickly, when AOL announces it can’t connect right now, when the printer goes nuts and wants to make 100 copies instead of three -- these things and others too often inspire speaking sharply.
 And we all know it’s futile to chide a machine.